 Even if you already have a driver's license, I'd recommend also signing up for a defensive driving course to improve your driving even further.
 It will help you to potentially avoid accidents while driving in the future, and in some places you might even get a discount on your car insurance for completing it.

 If you will be in charge of one or more children with special needs, then it's worthwhile to take a course specifically designed to help you out in your role as a caregiver.

 Depending on the needs of the different children that you plan to babysit, there may be specific medical information or needs when it comes to caring for a child that you should be aware of.

 Where you'll need to take such courses will depend on where you live and the conditions you're dealing with.
 Local colleges in your area are usually a good place to start looking though.
 They may refer you to other related organizations in your area such as Easterseals.

 Water Safety Certification

 If you will be babysitting for a family with a swimming pool or that lives near the ocean or a beach, getting certified in water safety is a good idea.
 Your local YMCA or Red Cross will offer training in water safety education or becoming a certified lifeguard.

 These courses will help ensure your own swimming skills are up to a high enough level that you could help to rescue a child in distress.
-You'll also learn the signs of drowning and how to treat it.
-As well as other conditions such as spinal injuries, swallowing water, or other issues that can occur around large bodies of water.
+You'll also learn the signs of drowning and how to handle any pool related emergencies such as spinal injuries, swallowing water, or other issues that can occur around large bodies of water.

 If taking care of children is in your future and you plan to be a teacher, daycare worker, or some other kind of childcare provider, then taking an early childhood education course can be very helpful.